At a glance

 If that doesn’t work and the bullying is intense and frequent, you may need to take one or all of these three steps:

 - Talk to the parents of the kids who are bullying your child.
-Let them know what’s going on and its effect on your child.
+Let them know what’s happening and its effect on your child.

-- Reach out to your child’s guidance counselor or principal.
-Every school should have anti-cyberbullying policies and protocols to help.
+- Reach out to your child’s school counselor or principal.
+Every school should have anti-cyberbullying policies and procedures to help.

 - If neither of those strategies works, you may need to get law enforcement involved.
 Print out or save evidence of the bullying in case you need to show it to the police.

-Being the victim of a cyberbully puts kids at risk for anxiety, depression, and an inability to concentrate at school.
+Being cyberbullied puts kids at risk for anxiety, depression, and trouble focusing at school.

-If your child’s being bullied online, you may need to involve other parents, the school, and possibly law enforcement to put a stop to it.
+You may need to involve other parents, the school, and possibly law enforcement.

 About the author